The Logic of Cardinality Comparison Without the Axiom of Choice

 Instead we will prove that arbitrary sets satisfy GFC under an additional condition that none of the sets involved are too much larger than the set $F$ for which we want to conclude that $|E| \leq |F|$.
 We call this principle \textit{Covered Generalized Finite Cancellation (CGFC)} as the set $F$ in a sense \textit{covers} the other sets.

 { {\ref{thm:CGFC}} \begin{theorem}[Covered Generalized Finite Cancellation] Suppose that

 that each $|B_i| \leq |A_i|$, and that for each $i$, there is $n$ such that $|A_i| \leq |n \times F|$.
-Then $|E| \leq |F|$. \end{theorem} } \begin{proof} First, we can argue as in Theorem \ref{thm:GFC} (by replacing repeated elements by new copies) that we may assume that we are in the following simpler case: There is a balanced sequence
+Then $|E| \leq |F|$. \end{theorem} } \begin{proof} First, we can argue as in Theorem \ref{thm:GFC} (by replacing repeated elements by new copies, and dividing by $\ell$ as in Theorem \ref{thm:div-by-m}) that we may assume that we are in the following simpler case: There is a balanced sequence

 with $|B| \leq |A| \leq |n \times F|$, for which we want to show that $|E| \leq |F|$.

 Fix an injection $f : B \to A$ witnessing that $\abs{A} \geq \abs{B}$, and $g : A \to n \times F$ witnessing that $\abs{A} \leq \abs{n \times F}$.
 First we will split $E$ up into a disjoint union $E = X \cup Y$ such that there is an injection $h_X : X \to F$ and an injection $h_Y : Y \times \omega \to n \times F$.
 Following this, we will combine them into a single injection $h : E = X \cup Y \to F$.
 Intuitively, the fact that $Y$ not only injects into $F$, but injects many times, will give us sufficient room.